elementary/granite/lib/Styles/CONTRIBUTING.md

 `_classes.scss` file under the relevant library directory (e.g. Granite, Gtk, Adw).

-Mixins should be grouped into relevant categories, and placed into a file with said category name (e.g. Palette, Typography, Animation).
+Mixins &amp; Variables should be grouped into relevant categories, and placed into a file with said category name (e.g. Palette, Typography, Animation).

 ## Repository Structure